Unikernel-Systems/unikernel.org/blog/_posts/2016-05-17-halvm-cyberchaff.md

 functionality that allows it to appear as different operating systems to low level scans, custom protocol handlers to mimic the services available on the network, and even higher-level protocol implementations to capture information about the attacker.
-For example, CyberChaff could easily be configured to expose an Apple-manufactured network card, running a Microsoft Operating System, with a particular version of Nginx running on a given port and SSH capturing the attacker's login credentials.
+For example, CyberChaff can be configured to expose an Apple-manufactured network card, running a Microsoft Operating System, with a particular version of Nginx running on a given port and SSH capturing the attacker's login credentials.
 Of course, such a Frankenstein system might be